County Engagement Specialist in Community Economic Development (Agriculture Business emphasis) and

-LOCATION: St. Joseph, Missouri and primarily serves Buchanan County and Andrew County in the Northwest Region, with additional service across the state as needed.
+LOCATION: Alton, Missouri and primarily serves Oregon County and Ripley, Shannon Counties in the Southeast Region, with additional service across the state as needed.

 University of Missouri Extension and Engagement faculty and staff develop, deliver, and improve educational programs and services that fulfill the University's land-grant mission to extend the reach and impact of teaching and research to improve the lives and communities of Missourians and beyond.